 No, it is not.
-It is however, gaining wide acceptance as Professional Development by NZ counselling and therapy bodies.
+It has, however, wide acceptance as Professional Development by NZ counselling and therapy bodies.

 What is the difference between Sandtray and Sandplay?

 SANDTRAY is a generic term referring to the technique of using miniatures in a shallow box partly filled with sand.
-Sandtray is taught in Level 1 at the ‘Space Between’.
+Sandtray is taught in Level 1 By Carina and Jean.

 SANDPLAY is the term created by Dora Kalff to differentiate her Jungian-oriented technique from Margaret Lowenfeld’s ‘World Technique’.
 Sandplay: Past, Present and Future (2006). p.xv.
-Sandplay is taught in Levels 2-4 at the ‘Space Between’.
+Sandplay is taught in Levels 2-4 by Carina and Jean

 Is Sandplay Therapy supported by empirical research?